amu8051/Youtube-UI/README.md

 - Search for anything just like you do on Youtube.
 - First 5 results of actual results are dynamically fetched and displayed
+- All of the videos can be played

 Try it out : https://fabulous-mooncake-e83a6e.netlify.app/